-How to be Human; Diary of an Autistic Girl by Georgia Lyon (AKA Florida Frenz)
+How to Be Human: Diary of an Autistic Girl by Georgia Lyon (AKA Florida Frenz)

-With powerful words and pictures Florida chronicles in her notebook her journey to figure out how to read facial expressions, how to make friends, how to juggle all the social cues that make school feel like a complicated maze.
+With powerful words and pictures Florida chronicles in her notebook her journey to figure out how to read facial expressions, how to make friends, how to juggle all the social cues that make navigating school feel like being lost in a complicated maze.
 For those wondering what it’s like inside an autistic child’s head, Florida’s book provides amazing insight and understanding.
 Reading how she learns how to be human makes us all feel a little less alien.

 As a boy, Kenichi “Zeni” Zenimura dreams of playing professional baseball, but in 1941, Zeni and his family are sent to one of ten internment camps.
 Zeni brings the game of baseball to the camp, along with a sense of hope.
 This true story, set in a Japanese internment camp during World War II, introduces children to a little-discussed part of American history.

 When food goes missing on Ed’s farm, Detectives Wilcox and Griswold do what it takes to track down the thieves.
 In this case, Miss Rabbit’s carrot cake has disappeared.
 Has it been stolen?
 Or eaten?
 Or both?
-Who dunnit?
+Whodunnit?

 When Omri’s big brother has no birthday present for him, he gives Omri an old wooden medicine cabinet he’s found.
-The cabinet doesn’t seem like much of a present to nine-year-old Omri, until he deposits inside it another present he receives for his birthday: a miniature plastic Indian.
+The cabinet doesn’t seem like much of a present to nine-year-old Omri until he deposits inside it another present he receives for his birthday: a miniature plastic Indian.
 His mother comes up with a key for the cabinet, and the real magic begins.

 It’s the Science Fair, and the second grade is all over it!
 Some kids are making man-eating robots.
 Some kids are holding their breath for a very, very long time.
 Some kids are doing interesting things with vacuum cleaners.
 The theme, obviously, is global warming.
 But what should Ivy and Bean do?
 Something involving explosions?
 Or ropes?
 Something with ice cubes?
 Or maybe … maybe something different.

-“Wayside School was supposed to be composed of thirty classrooms, on one story.
+Wayside School was supposed to be composed of thirty classrooms, on one story.
 However, the builder constructed a thirty story building with an extra-large playground (He said he was very sorry).
 Consequently, everything about Wayside School is topsy-turvy.
 The higher one climbs, the stranger the people and the weirder the incident.